canonical/snapcraft/docs/the-ion-memory-control-interface.rst

 The ``ion-memory-control`` interface allows access to the Android ION memory allocator, a Linux kernel feature for managing one or more memory pools.

-This interface is primarily intended to be used with :ref:`glossary-ubuntu-core`.
+This interface is primarily intended to be used with :term:`Ubuntu Core`.

 .. note::